MaHeNow/serious-endless-runner/DevDiary.md

 #### Enemy with a random walking pattern

-First, we picked one of the enemies from the pixel adventure pack.
+First, we picked one of the enemies from the Pixel Adventure pack.
 We decided to go with the slime enemy:

 ![Slime](DevDiaryAssets/Slime.png)